andersoncontreira/http-tunnel-node/README.md

 # Socks5 Tunnel
 This project provide an HTTP tunnel connection.
-The project contains an server that can receive http connections and delivery to the target desired, but with IP from the current host (Whitelist host).
+The project contains an serve:r that can receive HTTP connections and delivery to the target desired, but with IP from the current host (Whitelist host).

 <!-- badges -->